mrpetro/EPFArchive/README.md

 **Current EPF Archive UI functionality:**
 - Opening EPF archives in read-only mode and extracting selected entries

-**EPF Archive class functionality to add:**
+**EPF Archive class functionality to add/improve:**
-- Creating new archive entries
+- [Feature] Creating new archive entries
-- Adding hidden data to archive
+- [Feature] Adding hidden data to archive
+- [Improvement] LZW compression algorithm used for storing entries is slooooooooow.
+This has to improve.

-**EPF Archive UI functionality to add:**
+**EPF Archive UI functionality to add/improve:**
-- Opening EPF archive in read/write mode.
+- [Feature]Opening EPF archive in read/write mode.
 This implies adding new entries, modifying/removing existing entries